-- Borrowers with credit scores of 760 or higher can typically qualify for the lowest interest rates.
+- 760 or higher -- Can typically qualify for the lowest interest rates

-- Borrowers with credit scores below 650 may need to apply for a non-conventional mortgage, such as a Federal Housing Administration (FHA) loan — a government-backed loan that requires a minimum credit score of 580 but lets borrowers make as low as a 3.5% down payment.
+- Below 650 -- May need to apply for a nonconventional mortgage, such as a Federal Housing Administration loan — a government-backed loan that requires a minimum credit score of 580 but lets borrowers make a down payment as low as 3.5%

-- Borrowers with credit scores below 580 can still qualify for FHA loans, but they’ll have to make at least a 10% down payment.
-The lower the score, the tighter the requirements become.
+- Below 580 -- Can still qualify for FHA loans, but borrowers will have to make at least a 10% down payment.
+The lower the score, the tighter the requirements

-When you’re pre-approved, you’ll receive a Loan Estimate.
-This three-page document is about to be your new best friend.
+When you’re pre-approved, you’ll get a Loan Estimate, which is a three-page document that will become your new best friend.

 A Loan Estimate spells out a future loan’s terms, including:

 - The interest rate

 - How interest rates and payments might change over time

 By comparing loan estimates, you can effectively size up your loan options and decide which lender is best for you — and your future.
 (If you need help navigating the details, the Consumer Financial Protection Bureau offers a sample Loan Estimate with helpful tips and definitions.)

 Getting pre-approval early in the process also gives you an edge over other buyers.
 Here’s why: